ashish-shm/js_function/assignments/functions.md

 }
 ```
 Is there any difference in the behavior of these two variants?
 If there is what is that?

+Yes, there is difference.
+In the previous one, there would be two cases.
+If age is > 18 then it returns true or else it confirms if parents allow you?
+In this case, if age > 18 it returns true and then it confirms if parents allow you?

 5. 🎖 Write a function pow(x,n) that returns x in power n.